Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

 </VTKFile>
 ```

 The attributes of the element are:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; _type_ — The type of the file (the bulleted items in the previous list)..
+- _type_: The type of the file (see the bulleted list above).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; _version_ — File version number in "major.minor" format.
+- _version_: File version number in "major.minor" format.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_byte_order_ — Machine byte order in which data are stored.
+- _byte_order_: Machine byte order in which data is stored.
 This is either "BigEndian" or "LittleEndian".

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_compressor_ — Some data in the file may be compressed.
+- _compressor_: Some data in the file may be compressed.
 This specifies the subclass of vtkDataCompressor that was used to compress the data.

-Nested inside the _VTKFile_ element is an element whose name corresponds to the type of the data format (i.e., the _type_ attribute).
-This element describes the topology the dataset, and is different for the serial and parallel formats, which are described as follows.
+Nested inside the _VTKFile_ element is an element whose name corresponds to the value of the _type_ attribute.
+This element describes the dataset topology and differs between the serial and parallel formats.
+The two formats are described below.

 ## **Serial XML File Formats**
 The _VTKFile_ element contains one element whose name corresponds to the type of dataset the file describes.
 We refer to this as the dataset element, which is one of _ImageData_, _RectilinearGrid_, _StructuredGrid_, _PolyData_, or _UnstructuredGrid_.
 The dataset element contains one or more _Piece_ elements, each describing a portion of the dataset.
 Together, the dataset element and _Piece_ elements specify the entire dataset.